MontiCore/cd4analysis/README.md

 condition violations.
 Great!

-### Step 6: Create default packages in the class diagram
+### Step 6: Create a default package in the class diagram

-The class diagram languages support structuring the CD into packages.
+The class diagram languages support structuring the CD into packages (similar to Java).
 For classes with no explicit defined package the CDCLI can assume those classes to be in a default package.
-This default is calculated as folows:
+This default is calculated as follows:
 1. If the class diagram itself is defined in a package, this package is propagated to the classes contained in the cd.
 2. If such a package is not explicitly given, the default 'de.monticore' is used